chrislemke/ChatFred/README.md

 You can find more information about the GPT model's parameters [here](https://platform.openai.com/docs/api-reference/completions/create).

+## Safety best practices 🛡️
+Please refer to OpenAI's [safety best practices guide](https://platform.openai.com/docs/guides/safety-best-practices) for more information on how to use the API safely and what to consider when using it.

 ## What's next? 🚧
 As soon as OpenAI releases the ChatGPT API, we will integrate it into this workflow.
 Soon we will also implement the [Microsoft Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/) to provide a broader choice of available services.

+If this box is checked ChatFred will show a notification when a reply is copied to the clipboard or an image was generated.
+For this to work System notifications must be activated for Alfred.